 My husband couldn’t resist the Shrimp Dumpling Noodle Soup, steaming hot with crisp choy sum.
 True to his love for comfort food, he also ordered the Classic Beef Burger complete with cheddar cheese, bacon, and onion confit tucked into a toasted brioche bun, served with crispy fries.
 It was indulgent in the best way.

-Together, we shared a plate of Spicy Wok-Fried Prawns—juicy, slightly fiery, and perfectly cooked.
+Together, we shared a plate of Spicy Wok-Fried Prawns which were juicy, slightly fiery, and perfectly cooked.
 The meal ended with a beautiful cheese and fruit plate, served with vanilla ice cream.
-The real dessert was a standout: Green Tea Tiramisu with Strawberries.
-It was light, not too sweet, and elegant.
+The real dessert was a perfect fusion of one of my favorite desserts: Green Tea Tiramisu with Strawberries.
+It was light and not too sweet.
 I take my tiramisu seriously.
 I’m a tiramisu traditionalist, but the green tea might have broken my rule.

 We wrapped up dinner the same way we began.
 Of course we had to get another round of Cathay Delight.